 Of all the sections of the Great Wall near Beijing, Badaling is most famous and closest to downtown.
 As a result, Badaling is the destination of choice for many large tour groups and is often incredibly crowded.
 We never recommend that our clients visit Badaling Great Wall.

-Mutianyu Great Wall, which is about 70km or one and a half hour drive in normal traffic from downtown, is just as close as Badaling but offers a much preferable experience.
+The Great Wall at Mutianyu, which is about 70 km or one and a half hour drive in normal traffic from downtown, is just as close as Badaling but offers a much preferable experience.
 Mutianyu offers wonderful Great Wall views with much fewer tourists and makes a great choice for a half-day trip.
 You can even take the thrilling Mutianyu toboggan ride down the side of the Wall on the way back down!
 We usually combine Mutianyu Great Wall with a trip to the Ming Tombs to make a perfect Great Wall Mutianyu and the Ming Tombs one-day tour.

 The Jiankou and Simatai sections are both famous for their steep climbs.
 If you are visiting these two sections, be prepared for a serious hike - you may even need to climb on your hands and knees!